alamsyahho/python-scripts/README.md

 # Python Scripts Repository

 Multi purpose python scripts.
-Mostly use for maintenance or plugin for some software such as nagios
+Mostly use for maintenance or monitoring plugin for some software such as nagios, zabbix etc